A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media: Method

 Keyword-based searches can generate false positives, as DMCA tickets cover a wide range of media types (e.g., books, movies, files).
 This increases the likelihood of retrieving tickets unrelated to NCIM.
 To minimize noise, we implemented a filtering process using a fine-tuned GPT-4 model to exclude irrelevant tickets based on their descriptions and their first five reported URLs.
 Details of the prompt and examples used are provided in Section \ref{prompts} in the Appendix.
 In a manual review, the lead author examined 50 random tickets prior to filtering and found that 49 of GPT's classifications aligned with their independent decisions.
 We used a private institutional GPT model hosted on private servers to run this analysis.
 Though Lumen data is technically public, we do not want to expand its availability in any way due to the sensitivity of the data.
 The private model also does not reuse input data for further model training, unlike open models.

 After filtering, we classify each ticket as either \textit{commercial} or \textit{non-commercial}.
 Commercial tickets pertain to content related to sex work, such as on OnlyFans, and typically include requests from legal representatives of performers.
 Non-commercial tickets encompass cases of traditional ``revenge pornography'' and blackmailing, involving sexually explicit content either 1) created for personal use and later distributed without the depicted individual's consent or 2) recorded illegally.
 It is important to note that individuals involved in commercial sex work may also have private content shared without consent, which we categorize as non-commercial.

+While we include commercial takedown requests to analyze platform response patterns across different content types, we acknowledge that commercial and non-commercial NCIM differ fundamentally in terms of harm, consent, and motivation.
+Commercial content typically involves consensual production and limited distribution, with takedown requests primarily addressing copyright violations in their true sense---to protect income from reposts of work~\cite{bak2023unveiling}.
+Non-commercial NCIM, however, centers on consent violations, invasion of privacy, and personal harm.
+In this way, commercial tickets represent the legitimate usage of the DMCA, while the non-commercial tickets represent an adaptation of copyright law to address privacy violations in the absence of more appropriate removal mechanisms.

 Classification is based on the nature of the initial content, rather than the identity of the reporter or individual depicted.
 We employ a GPT-4 prompt to distinguish between commercial and non-commercial categories, again using a private institutional model.
-See examples of the description texts for commercial and non-commercial requests in Table \ref{tab:dmcaclassification}.
+See examples of the description texts for commercial and non-commercial requests in Table \ref{tab:dmca_classification}.
 A manual review by the lead author confirmed that the GPT classifier was accurate in all 50 of the tickets inspected.